 In most cases there are policies and procedures, and site supervisors to assure the work zone environment is safe.
 This should include sending workers home if there is foul weather, or roping off an area that is a risk for falling debris, or toxic fumes, or other hazards.
 This also calls for making reasonable inspections for hazardous surroundings.
 Failure to exercise reasonable care in the active operations of a job site is negligence.

 If you are faced with such a situation, don’t allow yourself or a loved one to be taken advantage of.
 Call 1-888-400-9721 for a free evaluation of your case by a Los Angeles construction accident lawyer.
 We have the experience necessary to help you overcome these issues.
 We fight to hold the parties who caused your injuries responsible.

-We know that the land development industry is subject to several regulations and controls, but injuries still happen every day.
+We know that the land development industry is subject to regulations and controls– but injuries still happen every day.
 We have the knowledge to go after employers, architects, general contractors, sub-contractors, manufacturers, and job site owners for your damages.
-If your loved one suffered a fatality while working at a job site, you need to call us now.
-1-888-400-9721.
+If your loved one suffered an injury fatality while working at a job site, call for a consultation at 1-888-400-9721.
 Ehline Law is ready to fight in your corner!